top of page

 (vi) The chain of custody and any transformations or iterations the content undergoes, forming a content and citation/reference loop that enables traceability and accountability.

-(h) “Corporate Governance” means the system of rules, practices, and processes by which an organization is directed and controlled, encompassing the mechanisms through which companies, and organisations, ensure accountability, fairness, and transparency in their relationships with stakeholders including but not limited to employees, shareholders, customers, and the public.
+(h) “Corporate Governance” means the system of rules, practices, and processes by which an organisation is directed and controlled, encompassing the mechanisms through which companies, and organisations, ensure accountability, fairness, and transparency in their relationships with stakeholders including but not limited to employees, shareholders, customers, and the public.

 (i) “Data” means a representation of information, facts, concepts, opinions or instructions in a manner suitable for communication, interpretation or processing by human beings or by automated or augmented means;